jesuschristrregions-hue/A/README.md

 ```

 A window will open with a 3D view of the galaxy on the left and sliders on the
 right.
+White star particles orbit the center, and you can drag with the mouse
-Drag with the mouse to orbit the camera; use the mouse wheel to zoom.
+to rotate the camera or use the mouse wheel to zoom.
+Adjust the sliders to
-Adjust the sliders to regenerate the galaxy or change the rotation speed.
+regenerate the galaxy or change the rotation speed.

 ## Troubleshooting